-It is recommended that you save the back-up file in a folder or directory named "Backup" which should be in the folder or directory containing the HansaWorld Enterprise application.
+It is recommended that you save the back-up file in a folder or directory named "Backup" which should be in the folder or directory containing the

+Enterprise by HansaWorld application.
 All back-up files in this folder will be shown in a list of importable files if it becomes necessary to restore from a back-up.